Lita Ford, Buddy Guy added to Hoosier Lottery Free Stage lineup

 - Lita Ford | Saturday, Aug.
 17

-Other performers scheduled to play at the free stage include soul music icon Gladys Knight, country singer Gary Allan, R&B trio Bell Biv Devoe, Gospel singer Yolanda Adams, and California alt-rock band Sublime with Rome.
+Other free stage performers include soul music icon Gladys Knight, country singer Gary Allan, R&B trio Bell Biv Devoe, and California alt-rock band Sublime with Rome.
+The Indiana State Fair will celebrate Beatles Day on Saturday, Aug.
+3.

 All shows at the free stage are free with fair admission and seating is available on a first-come, first-served basis.
 A limited number of reserved viewing area tickets for these concerts will be available in July.